Intimacy Gradients: The Key to Fixing Our Broken Social Media Landscape

 Un-breaking our social networks requires fundamentally different architectures than the defaults currently used to build most tools for coordination.

-2 days ago • 6 min read
+a month ago • 6 min read

 By Socialroots, Ana Jamborcic,